-The Chairman of the Audit and Compliance Committee receives an annual retainer of \$8,500 and the Chairmen of the Assets and Liabilities Committee, Nomination and Compensation Committee, and Risk Policy and Assessment Committee, each receive an annual retainer of \$5,000.
-The Chairman of the Business Committee received an annual retainer of \$5,000 for the fiscal year ended 2013.
-The non-Chairman members of the Audit and Compliance Committee receive an annual retainer of \$3,000, and each member of the Board receives an additional annual retainer of \$8,500 for his or her participation in excess of two committees.
+The Chairman of the Audit and Compliance Committee receives an additional annual retainer of \$8,500 and the Chairmen of the Nomination and Compensation Committee, Risk Policy and Assessment Committee, and Finance and Business Committee (formerly the Assets and

+Liabilities Committee), each receives an additional annual retainer of \$5,000.
+The non-Chairman members of the Audit and Compliance Committee receive an additional annual retainer of \$3,000.

-The aggregate amount of cash compensation paid by the Bank during the year ended December 31, 2013 to the directors of the Bank as a group for their services as directors was \$944,025.
+The aggregate amount of cash compensation paid by the Bank during the year ended December 31, 2014 to the directors of the Bank as a group for their services as directors was \$1,134,875.